 Contact the Percussion Faculty

-If you have any general queries about percussion at the RCM please contact our Percussion Faculty administration team.
-If you have any queires about auditions or the admissions process, please contact our Admissions team.
+If you have any general queries about percussion at the RCM please contact our Percussion Faculty Administration team.
+If you have any queries about auditions or the admissions process, please contact our Admissions team.

 General enquiries about the operation of the faculty and consultation lessons